Attraction-Repulsion clustering with applications to fairness: Experiments

 When implemented as a min cost flow problem, Chierichietti's et al. methodology has two free parameters, $t'$ and $\tau$.
-First, $1/t'\leq \mathrm{balance}(\mathcal{C})\leq \mathrm{balance}(X)$ and hence $t'$ controls the lower bound of the fairness of the partition.
-Second, $\tau$ is a free parameter related to the distance between points, and has a defined lower limit given by the maximal minimal distance between points of the two original classes.
+First, for a partition $\mathcal{C}$ of data $X$, we have that $1/t'\leq \mathrm{balance}(\mathcal{C})\leq \mathrm{balance}(X)$ and hence $t'$ controls the lower bound of the diversity of the partition.
+Recall the definition of balance in (\ref{balance}).
+Second, $\tau$ is a free parameter related to the distance between points, and has a defined lower limit given by the maximum distance taken from the set formed by the distance between each point in one class and its respective closest point in the other class.
 For more information we refer to \cite{fair_k_means}.

 We start with the data used for the example studied in Figure \ref{fig_transf}.
-We will address $k$-median clustering for which \cite{fair_k_means} has a fair implementation.
-Since the data has two groups of the same size we can solve an assignment problem or use a min cost flow problem.
-For the min cost flow problem we have the set of parameters $\{(t',\tau)\}$ with $t' = 2,3,4$ and $\tau = \infty, 2.416589$.
+We will address $k$-median clustering, for which \cite{fair_k_means} has a fair implementation.
+Since the data has two groups of the same size, we can solve an assignment problem or use a min cost flow problem.
+For the min cost flow problem, we have the set of parameters $\{(t',\tau)\}$ with $t' = 2,3,4$ and $\tau = \infty, 2.42$.
 Values for $\tau$ represent no locality and maximum locality.
-As comparison we will use k-median clustering after perturbing the data with $\delta_1$ with parameters $(U = 0, V = 4.4)$ and doing a MDS embedding.
+As comparison we will use $k$-median clustering after perturbing the data with $\delta_1$ with parameters $(U = 0, V = 4.4)$ and doing a MDS embedding.
 Results are shown in Table \ref{Table_Fig_1_comparison}.
-Since the data is into one to one correspondence between the two classes, both the alignment solution and the different min cost flow solutions give balance $=1$, hence total fairness is achieved.
-Our method gives balance close to 1, but does not achieve total fairness.
-However, the average silhouette index of our method is higher, which means that clusters are more identifiable and compact and the k-median objective function is also lower, and hence better.
+Since the data is in one-to-one correspondence between the two classes, both the alignment solution and the different min cost flow solutions give balance $=1$, hence the diversity preserving condition (\ref{fair_constraints}) is fulfilled.
+Our method gives balance close to 1 but does not fulfil (\ref{fair_constraints}).
+However, the average silhouette index of our method is higher, which means that clusters are more identifiable and compact, and the $k$-median objective function is also lower, and hence better.
 A plot of some of the different clusterings can be seen in Figure \ref{fig_comparison_1}.